Oliver-Siren/CCM/salt/Installation instructions.md

 The following guide will give you the step by step instructions for as to how to install and setup your minions on Ubuntu system

 > **Note:**
-> - This guide was tested using Salt version 2017.7.2 (October 9, 2017) and Xubuntu as a master
+> - This guide was tested using Salt version 2017.7.2 (October 9, 2017) and Xubuntu as a minion
 > - You can also opt to install Salt master directly from the package repository, but the following guide installs the latest version
 > - If you have firewall up, you should open the ports 4505-4506/tcp for salt